Child Disability Payment decision making guide

 • up to 26 weeks where the absence was to obtain medical treatment

 should be treated as presence.
-See Temporary Absence below.
+See Temporary Absence.
 Special rules also apply to some types of workers who are routinely sent overseas for work.
-See both Armed Forces And Civil Servants and Mariners, Aircraft Workers and Continental Shelf Workers below.
+See both Armed Forces And Civil Servants and Aircraft Workers, mariners and continental shelf workers.

 Sign up to our newsletter